Chao1423/EV_Sales_Forecast/README.md

 ```

 ### Initializing and running
-To start running the project, please download the file "data" from our project Google drive and put it in the "Data" file in your local Rproject file.
+- To start running the project, please download the file "data" from our project Google drive and put it in the "Data" file in your local Rproject file.
-Run simutaniously from 00--03.
+- To run the ARIMA model, process the data using 00 and 00(1).
+Go through the 02 file because "ev_ts" variable here will be needed.
+Then running 03 is recommended since ARIMA in 03 used logged data.
+- To run the TSLM model, process the data using 01 for yearly panel data and 01(1) for quarterly panel data.
+Then run 04 for TSLM models for forecasting both.

 ## Contributing